Naturalization after Service in the IDF and Other Exemption Conditions in Israel

 The condition that applicant be settled in Israel or have expressed a desire to do so will not be waived under any circumstances.
 It should be noted, however, that even if the applicant does not currently reside in Israel, they can still express a desire to settle in Israel.

-Attorney Michael Decker, an Israeli immigration lawyer at the law offices of Cohen, Decker, Pex and Brosh, has represented clients whose requests for citizenship have gone before the Ministry of the Interior and been refused.
+Attorney Michael Decker, an Israeli immigration lawyer at our law offices, has represented clients whose requests for citizenship have gone before the Ministry of the Interior and been refused.
 Under his guidance, the applicants signed an affidavit which expressed a desire to settle in Israel, and the Ministry of the Interior reversed their decision.
 This allowed the applicants to begin the process of naturalization.

 Contact a Lawyer that Specializes in Immigration Law and the Legal Conditions for Citizenship